Covid-19 natural remedies – Where is the evidence?

 Although Covid-19 is new, other coronaviruses have been around for a long time, and a plethora of research can be found about them.

 Medications: Immune suppressing drugs such as steroids could increase susceptibility to infection.
-Don’t take Tylenol or Ibuprofen.
+DON’T USE TYLENOL or Ibuprofen.
 These drugs may improve symptoms, but will slow your immune response to infection.

 Melatonin is a regulator of the immune system, and has been investigated as a treatment for Covid-19.
 Levels of melatonin decrease with age.
-If you’re high risk for infection, it wouldn’t hurt to take a moderate dose at bedtime.
+If you’re high risk for infection, it wouldn’t hurt to take a moderate dose at bedtime, and a larger dose with an active infection.

 Hydrochloroquine probably works by allowing zinc to cross cell membranes (a zinc ionophore), allowing it to get inside of cells where they block viral RNA replication.
 It might also interfere with the virus binding to ACE receptors.
-Quercetin is a bioflavanoid that also is a zinc ionophore.
+Quercetin is a bioflavanoid that also is a zinc ionophore, therefore would likely have the same effect.
+If you’re using either of these, make sure you take Zinc at the same time.

-Vitamin C isn’t an exotic supplement, but rather an essential part of the innate immune system which we need for proper immune system and connective tissue health, and should be a part of everyones supplement regimen.
+Vitamin C is an essential part of the innate immune system.
+We need moderate doses of Vitamin C for proper immune system and connective tissue health.
+It should be a part of everyone’s daily supplement regimen.
 Vitamin C has a long history of use for viral infections.
 Be cautious using very large doses during viral pneumonia.
 Extremely high doses are dangerous for certain people, so check with your healthcare provider.

 Herbs: Licorice is an adrenal and liver tonic, which I’ve used for many years.
 It has broad-spectrum antiviral properties.
 It slows viral replication, inhibits viral entry into cells, and inhibits cytokine cascades.
 Licorice should be used cautiously during pregnancy or autoimmune conditions.
 For prevention, I take a combination of licorice and lomatium root extract.
 Lomatium is an herb used by native Americans for treating respiratory infections.
-It probably has antiviral properties, based on anecdotal evidence, but not enough research had been done to be certain.
+It has antiviral properties, based on anecdotal evidence.
+I use it when I feel that I’m coming down with a respiratory infection.

 Herbs for healing: If someone is already infected with viral pneumonia, consider herbs that modulate cytokine responses (such as Licorice, Astragalus, or Elderberry), and protect lung tissue from hypoxia-induced oxidative damage (Rhodiola), and stimulate dendritic cell maturation (the Cordyceps mushroom).
 Dendritic cells support the adaptive immune system.
 Other plants with demonstrated activity against SARS-group coronaviruses can be found here: http://stephenharrodbuhner.com/wp-content/uploads/2020/03/coronavirus.txt.pdf

-Homeopathic: Many websites have been recommending homeopathic Arsenicum or Bryonia as a preventative for Covid-19.
+Homeopathic: Many websites have been recommending certain homeopathic remedies as a preventative for Covid-19.
 This originated from the government of India.
 These recommendations are speculative, and I can’t find any credible evidence supporting their use, anecdotal or otherwise.
 I’ll update this if I learn more.

 Other: A few studies have shown silver nanoparticles (colloidal silver) to inhibit both H1H1 and H3N2 influenza.
 The U.S. Navy.
 Bureau of Medicine and Surgery (July 1919) reported it being successfully used during the 1918 flu epidemic.
 Although it hasn’t been studied against coronavirus, it probably wouldn’t hurt to try.